How do I apply a load test to a Roomba or Scooba battery ?

 Once the electrical path is complete the lamp will turn on and should stay on for at least 2 hours.
 If the lamp does not last that long then your battery is defective.
 This load testing of your battery should not be left unattended and the voltage level should be monitored to make sure the battery voltage does not drop below 12 volts.

-Finally, if you don't have a digital multimeter to monitor the battery voltage level during the load test then please invest in a $10 DMM from Radio Shack or elsewhere or do not proceed with this load testing.
+Finally, if you don't have a digital multimeter to monitor the battery voltage level during the load test then please invest in a $10 DMM from your local electronics store or elsewhere or do not proceed with this load testing.

 How do I measure battery voltage on a Roomba or Scooba ?

-You can head down to your local electronics shop, (I use Radio Shack) and purchase yourself a low cost Digital MultiMeter or you can order one from me for $10 including USPS shipping, just paypal me at email@example.com.
+You can head down to your local electronics shop, and purchase yourself a low cost Digital MultiMeter.
 Connect the Red (+) lead to the positive terminal on the battery and connect the Black (-) lead to the negative terminal.
 Turn the meter on and set it at the 20 volt dc scale.
 The battery should indicate between 16 and 17 volts if properly charged.
 The picture represents a Scooba battery but the same connections are done when measuring a Roomba battery.